 “Your first 10,000 photographs are your worst.” - Henri Cartier-Bresson

 This means that it takes a lot of practice and perseverance to develop your own eye as a photographer and artist.
 Don’t cheat yourself by not allowing enough time to try new things and experiment.

 Tuesday, 9/8/20: 60 images due (6 words).
 Import your homework images.
 Label your images like this:

 Create a contact sheet labeled lastname_firstname_p1_cs_1 and turn into Google Drive under your Projects folder.
 Within your Projects folder, create a Project 1 folder and save your contact sheet there.

 Monday 9/14/20: 60 images due (6 words).
 Import your homework images.
 Label your images like this:

 Create a contact sheet labeled lastname_firstname_p1_cs_2 and turn into Google Drive under Projects>Project 1.

 These should be processed PSD OR DNG files labeled lastname_firstname_p1_final_unexpected, lastname_firstname_p1_final_web, etc. Turn these into your Google Drive class folder under Projects>Project 1>Final.

-Final Critique will take place Thursday and Friday (This critique will be soft, meaning we will view your images on the projector.
+Final Critique will take place the second week of 9/28.
+(This critique will be soft, meaning we will view your images on the projector.
 You will learn to print for your next project.)